lucucinelli/DocMemories/README.md

 ## ➤ 📝 Notes

-This project is developed using the Laravel framework and is designed to be used as a learning tool.
+This project is developed using the <a href="https://laravel.com/">Laravel framework</a> and is designed to be used as a learning tool.
 It is not intended for production use and should be used for educational purposes only.